tokuhirom/Amon2-Auth/README.md

 # AUTHOR

-Tokuhiro Matsuno <tokuhirom AAJKLFJEF GMAIL COM>
+Tokuhiro Matsuno &lt;tokuhirom AAJKLFJEF GMAIL COM>

 # SEE ALSO